solid-contrib/solid-rest/browser/README.md

 Solid access to in-browser and cloud storage

 This library supports using most Solid methods on data stored in the browser and cloud storage.
 It is a shim between Solid and the [browserFS](https://github.com/jvilk/BrowserFS) library.
 Out of the box, it supports Local Storage, IndexedDB, and the HTML5 File System API.
-Users may also pass in their own browserFS configuration for example, Dropbox or any of the dozen or so browserFS supported file systems.
+Users may also pass in their own browserFS configuration using any of the dozen or so browserFS supported file systems.

-Once initialized, most Solid methods can be used with in-browser or cloud data simply by using URLs in the form `browser://LocalStorage/foo/bar.ttl`, where "LocalStorage" could be "IndexedDB", "Dropbox" or other browserFS storage type.
+Once initialized, most Solid methods can be used with in-browser or cloud data simply by using URLs in the form `browser://LocalStorage/foo/bar.ttl`, where "LocalStorage" could be "IndexedDB", "HTML5FS" or other browserFS storage type.

 In-browser URLs may be used directly with stand-alone Solid Rest fetches, or, more likely, as the fetch for rdflib, the solid-ui forms system, or other high-level libraries.

-It's easy to create local-first apps with this library, see below for some examples.
+The library can be used for dual-fetches, for example to write both in-browser and to a pod.
+This feature could be combined with syncing logic to create a local-first app.
+See the example below.

 ## Importing the prerequisites